Reasons People May Feel Drained While Socializing

 If that same person was living with their partner or roommates, and had a people-oriented job, their social baseline may be higher.
 They may find they don't crave quite as much alone time, and they get bored and antsy more quickly when they're not around people.
 This isn't to say they'll want no private time at all.
 However, even when they feel like they just have to escape everyone for a while, they may only take two hours for themselves before they pop out of their room to see what everyone else is up to.
 Previously they may have happily spent a whole weekend without talking to another soul.

 Fun activities energize us.
 Things we don't like doing, or that we're indifferent to, leave us feeling bored and like we'd rather be somewhere else.
-Sometimes people will feel they get drained by socializing, but it's more that without realizing it they've hit a streak of always doing things that they're not that into.
+Sometimes people will feel they get drained by socializing, but it's more that without realizing it they've hit a streak of always doing things they're not that into.
 If they started taking part in activities that were more to their taste they may suddenly find that being with people isn't as tiring as they once thought it was.

 When You Easily Get Drained And Tired In Social Situations